Resonance form factors from finite-volume correlation functions with the external field method: Two-particle scattering in the periodic external field

 In the infinite volume momenta are no more quantized.
 However, the conservation of the three-momentum, ${\bf P}={\bf Q}\pm\ell\boldsymbol{\omega}$, implies that the two-point function of the composite fields for a fixed $\boldsymbol{\omega}$ still obeys the matrix equation~(\ref{eq:luescher-external}).
 In this equation, however, ${\bf P},{\bf Q},\boldsymbol{\omega}$ are no more restricted to integer multiples of $2\pi/L$.
 Furthermore, the kernel $X$ is the same (modulo replacing the Kronecker deltas by the Dirac delta-functions), and the loop function ${\it\Pi}$ is replaced by its infinite-volume counterpart that amounts to replacing the sum over the loop momenta by an integral.

 A crucial point is that we can use the perturbative expansion~(\ref{eq:perturbative}) in the coupling $e$.
 The reason is that, in order to find the position of the resonance pole, we are going to solve the infinite-volume analog of Eq.~(\ref{eq:luescher-external}) in the complex plane, where the energy denominator, appearing in the loop, is not singular and the perturbative expansion is justified.
-However, as seen above, when solving the L\"uscher equation on the real axis, the perturbative series explodes in the vicinity of the singularities.
-Hence, in a finite volume, it is preferable to work with the full expression of the L\"uscher zeta-function in the external field.
+However, as seen above, when solving the L\"uscher equation on the real axis, the perturbative series diverges in the vicinity of the singularities.
+Hence, in a finite volume, it is preferable to work with the full expression of the L\"uscher zeta-function in the external field\footnote{One should stress here once more that one is forced to exclusively use perturbative expressions within the ``standard'' approach.
+From the discussion above it is however clear that both approaches are algebraically equivalent at $O(e)$ (as it should be).}.

 Up to $O(e)$ terms, the loop function ${\it\Pi}$ in the infinite volume takes the form:

 where \eq {\it\Pi}_0({\bf P};E)&=&\int\frac{dp^0}{2\pi i}\int\frac{d^3{\bf p}}{(2\pi)^3}\,\frac{1}{\biggl(m+\dfrac{{\bf p}^2}{2m}-p^0\biggr) \biggl(m+\dfrac{({\bf P}-{\bf p})^2}{2m}-E+p^0\biggr)} \nonumber\\[2mm] &=&\frac{m}{4\pi}\,\biggl[-m\biggl(E-2m-\frac{{\bf P}^2}{4m}\biggr)\biggr]^{1/2}\, , \nonumber\\[2mm] {\it\Pi}_1({\bf P},{\bf Q};E)&=&\int\frac{dp^0}{2\pi i}\int\frac{d^3{\bf p}}{(2\pi)^3}\,\frac{1}{\biggl(m+\dfrac{{\bf p}^2}{2m}-p^0\biggr) \biggl(m+\dfrac{({\bf P}-{\bf p})^2}{2m}-E+p^0\biggr)} \nonumber\\[2mm] &\times& \frac{1}{\biggl(m+\dfrac{({\bf Q}-{\bf p})^2}{2m}-E+p^0\biggr)} \nonumber\\[2mm] &=&-\frac{m^2}{8\pi}\, \int_0^1dx\,\frac{1}{\sqrt{m(2m+{\bf P}^2/(4m)-E)+\frac{1}{4}\,\omega^2x(1-x)}} \nonumber\\[2mm] &=&-\frac{m^2}{2\pi\omega}\,\arcsin\frac{\omega}{\sqrt{16m(2m+{\bf P}^2/(4m)-E)+\omega^2}} \, . \en Note that the sign convention in front of the square roots in the above expressions corresponds to the choice of the second Riemann sheet.